Shark Tale: Home media

+Streaming re-release

+In April 2023, Shark Tale debuted on streaming platform Netflix.
+In 2025, the film was listed on Disney+, and Hulu in the United States.

 Reception

 Box office

-Shark Tale grossed $160.9 million in the United States and Canada and $213.7 million in other territories, for a worldwide total of $374.6 million.
+Shark Tale grossed $161 million in the United States and Canada and $214 million in other territories, for a worldwide total of $375 million.
 It was the ninth-highest-grossing film of 2004.

 Shark Tale opened at #1 with $47.6 million, which was, at the time, the second-highest opening for a DreamWorks Animation film behind Shrek 2 ($108 million).
 It remained the #1 film in the U.S. and Canada for its second and third weekends.

-Critical reception
+Critical response

+On review aggregation website Rotten Tomatoes, 35% of 181 critics' reviews were positive, with an average rating of 5.3/10.
+The website's consensus reads, "Derivative and full of pop culture in-jokes."
+Metacritic, which uses a weighted average, assigned the film a score of 48 out of 100, based on 36 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert gave the film two out of four stars, observing, "Since the target audience for Shark Tale is presumably kids and younger teenagers, how many of them have seen the R-rated Godfather and will get all the inside jokes?
 Not a few, I suppose, and some of its characters and dialogue have passed into common knowledge.
 But it's strange that a kid-oriented film would be based on parody of a 1972 gangster movie for adults."
 He also opined that younger viewers would have trouble enjoying a film about adult characters with adult problems, such as an elaborate love triangle and a main character wanting to clear his debt with loan sharks, and compared it to more successful fish-focused animated features like Pixar Animation Studios' Finding Nemo, which Ebert felt featured a simpler plot that audiences could more easily identify with.
 Richard Roeper commented that although the film was not on the same level as Finding Nemo, it was a film worth seeing.

 Todd McCarthy of Variety was critical of the film's lack of originality: "Overfamiliarity extends to the story, jokes and music, most of which reference popular entertainment of about 30 years ago" noting that the script combines The Godfather and Jaws, with a dash of Car Wash.
 McCarthy calls Smith's character "tiresomely familiar", and Zellweger's "entirely uninteresting", but praises the vocal performance of Martin Scorsese.
 Kirk Honeycutt of The Hollywood Reporter said the film was not as good as Shrek, but called it "an overly jokey but often quite entertaining spoof that should please families everywhere."